duke-cookiebot/Control-Software/README.md

 ## Actuator
 Actuator is an abstract superclass for anything that moves anything in the physical world.
 Actuators handle their own control and expose a simple, uniform API to the Stage that owns them.
-### FrostingActuator(Actuator)

 ### LinearActuator(Actuator)
  A subclass of actuators that only moves along one axis.
 Important features of all linear actuators will be a bounded domain and the ability to  move to a set location along their axis.
 #### Motor(LinearActuator)
 Subclass of linear actuator for moving the nozzle.
 Should provide the ability to not only move to a location, but to control speed.
-#### DiscreteLinearActuator/Piston(LinearActuator)
+#### PlatformActuator(LinearActuator)
-Subclass of linear actuator for lifting or lowering the platform - called 'discrete' because it does not need to have infinite possible locations, but could just have two locations: up and down.
-Or it could have some set of possible locations, but a discrete domain.
+Subclass of linear actuator for lifting or lowering the platform - only needs to provide position control, does not need to implement speed control
+#### NozzleActuator(LinearActuator)
+This subclass of linear actuator for actuating the icing nozzle.
+Only needs to provide control over the rate of icing deposition, and even that might only need to be binary (on/off).
 ## Sensor
 Sensor is a superclass that should be inherited by anything that collects data but does not influence the physical world.
 We might actually not have any of these in the single-stage prototype, not sure yet.
-## RecipeFactory
-Has the ability to produce a recipe from many different inputs.
-Possibly we will only implement file-based recipe production in the prototype, but other methods of recipe production would be implemented here as well.
 ## Recipe
 A complete description of what is to be produced by the end of the process.
 The recipe is a high-level description, it does not have specific instructions for, say, the IcingStage.
-Rather, Recipe defines "ten cookie with this pattern, five with this pattern, etc. etc." and each stage must take that information and determine the appropriate steps for itself.
+Rather, Recipe defines "two cookies with this pattern, two with this pattern, etc. etc." and each stage must take that information and determine the appropriate steps for itself.